memgraph/memgraph/ADRs/002_nuraft.md

 **Problem**

-In order to enhance Memgraph to have High Availability features as requested by customers, we want to have a reliable coordinator backed by RAFT.
+In order to enhance Memgraph to have High Availability features as requested by customers, we want to have reliable coordinators backed by RAFT consensus algorithm.
 Implementing RAFT to be correct and performant is a very challenging task.
 Skillful Memgraph engineers already tried 3 times and failed to deliver in a reasonable timeframe all three times (approximately 4 person-weeks of engineering work each time).